Easy Blueberry Muffins

 Directions

-2Bake muffins 15 to 20 minutes or until tops are no longer wet and a toothpick inserted into the middle of a muffin comes out with crumbs, not wet batter.
+8Bake muffins for 15 to 20 minutes or until the tops are no longer wet and a toothpick inserted into the middle of a muffin comes out with crumbs, not wet batter.
 Transfer to a cooling rack.

 Adam and Joanne's Tips

-• Frozen blueberries: You can make these with fresh or frozen blueberries – if you use frozen, do not thaw the blueberries.
+• Frozen blueberries: Add frozen blueberries while frozen, do not thaw them.

-• Batter Thickness: The batter should be thick and “scoopable” — not runny and not dry or extra thick like dough.
-If the batter is too runny, add flour, a tablespoon at a time until correct consistency.
-If the batter is dry or too thick, add milk, a tablespoon at a time until the proper consistency.
+• Batter thickness: The batter should be thick and “scoopable” — not runny and not dry or extra thick like dough.
+If the batter is too runny, add flour, a tablespoon at a time, until the consistency is correct.
+If the batter is dry or too thick, add milk a tablespoon at a time until it has the proper consistency.

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+• The nutrition facts provided below are estimates.
 Calculations are for one standard muffin (this recipe makes 10).

 Nutrition Per Serving Serving Size 1 muffin (10 total) / Calories 216 / Total Fat 8.2g / Saturated Fat 1.2g / Cholesterol 19.4mg / Sodium 71.3mg / Carbohydrate 33.2g / Dietary Fiber 1g / Total Sugars 17.2g / Protein 2.9g